Wood ash is helpful in the garden. Commonly used as a soil amendment, it is a good source of calcium, potassium, phosphorus, and magnesium.

 You can use fireplace ash as a substitute for agricultural lime.

 Garden lime is used agriculturally to raise soil pH.
-Therefore, make good use of your fireplace ashes instead of paying for garden lime at the farm store.
+Therefore, use your fireplace ashes instead of paying for garden lime at the farm store.

 4. Slug Repellent

-Slugs and snails move around with greater ease when the soil is wet.
-Dry surfaces make free movement difficult.
+Slugs and snails move more efficiently when the soil is wet, while dry surfaces make free movement difficult.

-Ashes will soak up moisture when applied to a damp surface.
-So, the theory is that slugs and snails will be repelled from plants and soil treated with wood ash.
+When applied to a damp surface, ashes soak up moisture.
+Thus, the theory is that slugs and snails will stay away from plants and soil treated with wood ash.

 5. Raise Soil pH Levels